wjsutton/games_night_viz/README.md

 ### How to Get Involved

 - Post your submissions on Twitter with the hashtag [#GamesNightViz](https://twitter.com/search?q=%23GamesNightViz&src=typed_query&f=top), and tag the team [@WJSutton12](https://twitter.com/WJSutton12), [@Visual_Endgame](https://twitter.com/Visual_Endgame), [@ninjavizlouis](https://twitter.com/ninjavizlouis) so we don't miss your great work!
-- Submit your work the project tracker here: [https://docs.google.com/forms/d/e/1FAIpQLScqFaHnRcX2uBX7h5PkbigXim1kfQMsnC7ZloF8UvxzfRog4w/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLScqFaHnRcX2uBX7h5PkbigXim1kfQMsnC7ZloF8UvxzfRog4w/viewform?usp=sf_link)
+- Submit your work to the project tracker here: [https://docs.google.com/forms/d/e/1FAIpQLScqFaHnRcX2uBX7h5PkbigXim1kfQMsnC7ZloF8UvxzfRog4w/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLScqFaHnRcX2uBX7h5PkbigXim1kfQMsnC7ZloF8UvxzfRog4w/viewform?usp=sf_link)

 ### Our Contributors

 <a href="https://twitter.com/WJSutton12"><img align="right" src = "https://pbs.twimg.com/profile_images/1538979672314232832/VOPcgotu_400x400.jpg" width="25%"></a>
 **Will Sutton**<br><br>I'm Will, an avid fan of games of all kinds.
-I've been working with data for over 10 years and now work as a Consultant, helping client gain better insight from their data.
+I've been working with data for over 10 years and now work as a Consultant, helping clients gain better insight from their data.

 I owe a large amount of my career development down to passion projects; either part of the Tableau community, producing insights for my running club, or just questions I wanted to know the answers to.